 Kauai, like the Big Island, grows their own coffee so you can expect top quality at the local coffee shops.
 These are the ones we loved the most : Midnight Bear in Hanapepe, Monkeypod Jam in Lawei, Java Kai in Kapa’a, Aloha Roasters in Lihue, Hanalei Bread Company in Hanalei, Kauai Coffee Company tasting rooms.

-What we didn’t get a chance to try
+Best restaurants in Kauai that didn’t get a chance to try

 - JO2 for refined farm to table Hawaiian fusion fare